Here's What To Do If Your Financial Information Has Been Compromised

 Having your credit monitored will alert you when you lines of credit are being applied for or added to your account - this way you'll know exactly what's going on with your credit.
 However, If you will not actively be applying for any lines of credit in the foreseeable future, you can consider putting a freeze on your credit.

 A credit freeze is also known as a security freeze and it allows you to restrict access to your credit report - this means lenders will not be able to access your credit to approve any unauthorized lines of credit until you remove the freeze.
+You can get a freeze on your credit from each of the 3 major credit bureaus - Equifax, transunion and Experian.

 3. Change any online passwords and pins associated with your financial information